 The removal of a hazardous tree means making a plan before a single cut is made.
 Heavy branches may be roped and lowered to the ground after cutting, for example.
 As each cut is made the plan is revised to fit the new situation.
 Cranes are often used to lift heavy sections of the tree when it is too dangerous to remove with conventional rigging methods.

-A Case for Older Trees
+A Case for Older Trees in Santa Barbara

 The trees of Santa Barbara are an important part of the local history.
 Not only do these trees make our neighborhoods cooler and more beautiful, many are also a part of our history.